Wisconsin Alcohol and Drug Use Statistics

 Here’s an overview of how substance use has increased over the years:1

-- During this same period, the opioid-related overdoses resulting in emergency room visits increased by 23.6%.
+In the same period, emergency room visits for opioid-related overdoses increased by 23.6%.

 What is the Cost of Rehab in Wisconsin?